Reserve a Room

 Queen Lane Library has 7 Group Study Rooms, accommodating 4-6 people.
 Rooms are equipped with wall-mounted monitors and writing surfaces.

-A small working group of library staff and others around campus including representatives from Westphal, CCI, IRT/Procurement, CoAS, Lindy Institute, Engineering, and the English Language Center, developed a plan to create a data visualization zone within the WW Hagerty Bookmark Cafe to support student exploration of data retrieval and visualization, principles of geographic information systems (GIS\), and the use of gesture to manipulate images.
+The Data Visualization Zone within the Dragons' Learning Den supports student exploration of data retrieval and visualization, principles of geographic information systems (GIS), and the use of gesture to manipulate images.
 The Zone is a place for students to explore this area of data literacy alone, in a group or with assistance and includes a large scale interactive display space to experiment with innovative technologies/media and data relationships, easy access to visual technologies and staff with relevant expertise.
 Students will experience learning in an environment without disciplinary boundaries and where they can take ownership of their own learning experience.

 Please note the following: